-As with other nurseries of the time the Cardiff Castle Nursery had a table and chairs to dine from and take lessons at, as well as modern toys such as elegant rocking horses.
-The rest of the room stands apart from the norm with intricate frescoes of popular children’s stories of the age depicted on the walls.
+As with other nurseries of the time, the Cardiff Castle Nursery had a table and chairs to dine from and take lessons at, as well as modern toys such as elegant rocking horses.
+The rest of the room stood apart from the norm with intricate frescoes of popular children’s stories of the age depicted on the walls.

-Perched atop Bute Tower are the stunning Cardiff Castle roof gardens.
+Perched atop Bute Tower were the stunning Cardiff Castle roof gardens.
 One of the most visually striking Cardiff landmarks in existence, the rooftop gardens were designed with inspirations from all over the world.

-Iron columns, painted tiled walls and mosaic floors make Cardiff roof gardens a true feast for the eyes.
+Iron columns, painted tiled walls and mosaic floors made Cardiff Castle’s roof gardens a true feast for the eyes.

 The Arab Rooms

-The intricately carved ceiling is the rooms most striking feature yet the rest of the rooms décor is heavilly influenced by the architects travel experiences abroad and the Marquess’ extravagant tastes.
+The intricately carved ceiling is the rooms most striking feature yet the rest of the rooms décor is heavily influenced by the architects travel experiences abroad and the Marquess’ extravagant tastes.

 The Banqueting Hall

-The Grand vaulted ceiling of the Banqueting Hall is adorned with gilded angels and complimented by marbled finishes and quirky turreted fire places.
+The Grand vaulted ceiling of the Banqueting Hall is adorned with gilded angels and complemented by marbled finishes and quirky turreted fireplaces.

 Marquess of Bute’s Bedroom

-In one of the latest extensions to Cardiff Castle lay the Marquess’ bedrooms.
-A lavish apartment decorated with precious stones and minerals at its theme to reflect the wealth of the Marquess through his success in the mining industry.
+In one of the last extensions to Cardiff Castle lay the Marquess’ plethora of bedrooms.
+A lavish apartment decorated with precious stones and minerals, these quarters reflected the wealth of the Marquess through his success in the mining industry.

-There are renactments of the stories and tales associated with the castle and it’s rich and interesting history as well as more modern events and occasions such as out door and underground cinema nights.
+There are reenactments of the stories and tales associated with the castle and its rich and interesting history, as well as more modern events and occasions such as outdoor and underground cinema nights!

-Other popular reasons to visit Cardiff Castle include the regular ghost tours of the castle grounds given by expert guides, music festivals such as the upcoming Depot in the Castle and recreated medieval jousts and battles.
+Other popular reasons to visit Cardiff Castle include the regular ghost tours of the castle grounds given by expert guides, music festivals, and recreated medieval jousts and battles.

-Call and book a stay in Cardiff on 0151 601 8801 or email firstname.lastname@example.org we have plenty of fabulous accommodation offers that are suited to couples, families and groups of friends.
-So come along and explore some of Cardiff’s past from Exchange Hotel soon.
+Make your reservation to stay at The Exchange Hotel today.
+You can also call and book a stay in Cardiff on 0151 601 8801 or email firstname.lastname@example.org.
+We have plenty of fabulous accommodation offers that are suited to couples, families, and groups of friends!